docarray/docarray/docs/data_types/video/video.md

 ![type:video](mov_bbb.mp4){: style='width: 600px; height: 330px'}

+!!! tip
+    Check out our predefined [`VideoDoc`](#getting-started-predefined-videodoc) to get started and play around with our video features.

-First let's define a `MyVideo` class with all of those attributes and instantiate an object with a local or remote url:
+First, let's define a `MyVideo` class with all of those attributes and instantiate an object with a local or remote url:

 ```python
 from docarray import BaseDoc